-'I am full of lead': Radio host Jay-Jay Feeney's brother has more than 20 pellets in his body after random shooting
+'Full of lead': Radio star's brother has more than 20 pellets in his body after random shooting

-The brother of popular broadcaster Jay-Jay Feeney, who was allegedly randomly shot on a night out, says he was petrified he would die.
+Popular broadcaster Jay-Jay Feeney's brother, who was allegedly randomly shot on a night out, says he was petrified he would die.

 "I was really worried I would never see my boys again," Poull Andersen tells the Herald on Sunday.